maherou/Teaching/files/CS373/ATaleOfThreeCS373Students.md

 Dux: I should be OK.
 My paper is pretty fluffy, to use Heroux’s “technical term”.
 Maybe I should cut and paste some text from the Oculus website.
 It sounds deep, even though I don’t know what all the words mean.

 Null: Well, I’ve got three pages of text, if I use double space and put some filler words in.
 I suppose I better add a bibliography.
-How do I cite League of Legends website?
+How do I cite the League of Legends website?

+---

 Narrator: ONE MONTH INTO THE SEMESTER